633 W 5th Street #2890

 By-products like eggs, broth, and meat are hosts.

-- Food-workers spread Salmonella regularly.
-And this can happen by preparing two different types of foods on the same surface and failing to wash counters before handling other dishes spreads.
+Food workers spread Salmonella regularly.
+And this can happen by preparing two different types of foods on the same surface and failing to wash counters before handling other dish spreads.

 Moreover, this heedlessly passes pathogens to other foods.
 So the entire kitchen becomes tainted.